jPartridge96/prog3175-final/README.md

 ```

 **Expected Response**
-The response should be the movie you'e adding in JSON format.
+The response should be the movie you're adding in JSON format.
 Please note the Id assigned to the movie.
 ```json
 {
     "id": 4,